4 Key Elements of a Great Intranet Homepage Design with Examples

 So how can you package all of the above into a homepage that looks and feels great?
 Let’s

 From this example, you might want to emphasize some things over others.
-For example, have more stats and benchmarks and go easy on the social aspect or the other way around.
+For example, have more stats and benchmarks or go easy on the social aspect or the other way around.

 Post content on days when employees are most active